-Powerpoint presentations, recorded lecture available on the internet.
+- Powerpoint presentations - · recorded lecture available on the internet.

-- · Milgrom, P., Roberts, J., Economics, Organisation and Management.
-Prentice-Hall, 1992. - · Shy, O., The Economics of Network Industries.
+- Milgrom, P., Roberts, J., Economics, Organisation and Management.
+Prentice-Hall, 1992. - Shy, O., The Economics of Network Industries.
 Cambridge, Cambridge University Press, 2001. - Bichler, M. The Future of e-Markets Multi-Dimensional Market Mechanisms.
 Cambridge, Cambridge University Press, 2001.

 This Version of the MBN Course does not include the case study in the second part of the lecture, so that it is worth less credits.
-The lecture was first offered in the winter term of 2009/10.

-Course: Brand Management [25177]
+Course: Brand Management [2572177]